 Template Column Output:

-Let’s create a Template Column which displays downstream traceability coverage of each top level user story in NEEDS document of the ReqView Demo Project by linked SRS requirements and their TESTS:
+Let’s create a Template Column which displays downstream traceability coverage of each top-level user story in the NEEDS document of the ReqView Demo Project by linked SRS requirements and their TESTS:

 Template Column Definition: